UNIRSM Study plan Advertising 2.0

 Activities include group project work; quick workshops; classroom and field exercises; audiovisual lessons with case study presentations and research references; collective critique meetings; group reviews; peer review; bibliographic studies; retrospective analysis sessions.

-The final evaluation will depend on the group work carried out leading up to the exam.
+Final evaluation will depend on the group work done up to the examination.

 • compliance with the brief